shr264/PDAG/README.md

 ### simulations.R

-This file contains the code to generate the simualtions reported in the paper.
+This file contains the code to generate the simulations reported in the paper.

+### pDag_dairy_cattle_data.Rmd

+This file contains the code to conduct the analysis of the dairy cattle data.

+### pDag_dairy_cattle_data.pdf

+This file contains the output for the analysis of the dairy cattle data.

 ## Example